 Examinations, Assessment and Reports

-Two full reports and two sets of mid-term assessment grades are issued each year for all year groups in addition to two parents’ meetings held at the end of term one and term three.
-The schedule for 2017-18 is noted below:
+Reports and Parents’ Meetings: Two full End of Semester reports and two sets of mid-term Progress Reports are issued each year for all year groups in addition to two parents’ meetings held at the end of semester one and two.
+The schedule for 2018-19 is noted below:

-Reports Y11-13; a report is issued to Year 11 and above at this point since, at the commencement of term three, students will begin revision for the IGCSE and AS/A2 examinations, the practical and oral examinations taking place in late March and mid-April
+* A report is issued to Year Y11-13 and at this point since students will begin revision for the IGCSE and AS/A2 examinations and the practical and oral examinations take place in late March and mid-April.

-Mid-term assessments are a single page document that are issued to parents via the School diary.
-Focussing on academic progress, these reports will identify any academic challenges a student faces well in advance of any period of assessment or examination.
+Mid-term progress reports are a single page document that are issued to parents via the School diary.
+Focusing on academic progress, these reports will identify any academic challenges a student faces well in advance of any period of assessment or examination.

 A student’s effort is recorded in the assessments as + (good / very good) S (satisfactory) or – (unsatisfactory)